Welcome

 Germany and Kenya: Bilateral relations

 Germany and Kenya traditionally have close relations based on partnership.
 The Federal Republic of Germany was the first country to recognise Kenya under international law after it gained independence in 1963.
-Two high-level bilateral visits have already taken place in 2023: in March Kenyan President Ruto visited Germany and in May Federal Chancellor Scholz visited Kenya.
+Several high-level bilateral visits have taken place in 2023: in March Kenyan President Ruto visited Germany and in May Federal Chancellor Scholz visited Kenya.
+During her visit to Kenya in February 2024, Foreign Minister Baerbock had a meeting with president Ruto.

 Germany regards Kenya as an important partner in a crisis-ridden region and one of its most important economic partners in East Africa.
-More than 100 German companies have a base in Kenya which many of them use to serve the East African region.
+More than 100 German companies have a base in Kenya which some of them use to serve the East African region.
+Kenya and Germany have common interests, including the promotion of stability, peace and security and environmental protection.

 Keywords